Detention Officer

 Password: InsideView20

-AWARENESS EVENTS: if you would like to find out more about the role and the recruitment process, you are invited to attend one of our optional, online awareness events on the following dates.
+Awareness Event: if you would like to find out more about the role and the recruitment process, you are invited to attend our optional, online awareness event on the following date.

-Wednesday 2nd April 2025 from 6-7pm - click here for a free ticket
+Wednesday 2nd July 2025 from 6-7pm - click here to book a free ticket

-CUSTODY TRAINING COURSE: Candidates who are successful through the recruitment process will be required to undertake a mandatory 5-week custody course which is to commence Monday 04 August 2025 and will be based at Winfrith Police Headquarters, Dorset, DT2 8DZ.
+Custody Training Course: candidates who are successful through the recruitment process will be required to undertake a mandatory 5-week custody course which will be based at Winfrith Police Headquarters, Dorset, DT2 8DZ.
+The course start date is Monday 3rd November 2025.
 Some course modules will be held at other sites (Bournemouth, Ferndown), in these cases you will be eligible for travel expenses to the training venue.

 If you are unable to attend any dates within this 5-week training course please contact the Alliance Resourcing team who will confirm what options would be available to you.